 How Are Our Die Cast Lapel Pins Made?

 The 3D cast lapel pin and Die struck pins are formed in different ways。3D pin is made from a rubber mold acceptable for molten metal, while die struck lapel pins are made by stamping metal a die.
 First, pour the molten metal into your design rubber mold at high pressure.
 The metals are liquid hot, then created by spin-casting (sometimes called centrifugal casting).
-Once the metal has cooled and hardened, from here each custom pins are polished to remove spurs, burs and any surface defects to create a clean smooth surface and a uniformly accurate final custom lapel pins.
+Once the metal has cooled and hardened, from here each custom pins are polished to remove spurs, burs, and any surface defects to create a clean smooth surface and uniformly accurate final custom lapel pins.
 If you chose to include hard or soft enamel, it is added at this stage with a special syringe.
-Finally the 3D cast pins plated in a metallic finish.
-Popular looks include gold, silver, brass and copper.
+Finally, the 3D cast pins plated in a metallic finish.
+Popular looks include gold, silver, brass, and copper.

 Both types of custom lapel pins are very popular, many clubs, organizations, charities, and sports teams order lapel pins in high volumes to assist with their fundraising efforts.
 The decision to choose die-cast lapel pins or die struck lapel pins will depend on your specific needs.
 Looking for custom lapel pins?
 Please visit GS-JJ.COM.
 Contact GS-JJ through the free price quote form on our website, by emailing Info@GS-JJ.com, or by calling 1-888-864-4755 toll-free.